kaitlinnewson/carto2017/content/presentations.en.md

 Creating geospatial information from historical materials Developing ‘deep maps’: An introduction to a variety of platforms for creating interactive map exhibits.
 ### Speakers
-* Rebecca Bartlett, Carleton University
+Rebecca Bartlett, Carleton University
-* Gordon Beck, McMaster University
+Gordon Beck, McMaster University
-* Jason Brodeur, McMaster University
+Jason Brodeur, McMaster University
-* Trevor Ford, Wilfrid Laurier University
+Trevor Ford, Wilfrid Laurier University

 # Wednesday, 22-June
-### Spatial Humanities: Exploring Opportunities in the Humanities at DH@Guelph
+## Spatial Humanities: Exploring Opportunities in the Humanities at DH@Guelph
+How can spatial exploration and mapping help you develop new understandings and unique perspectives of fictional and historical material?

+Arguably all topics of research in the Humanities have some relationship with space.
+Everything happens somewhere.
+The general popularity and ubiquity of tools such as GPS and Google Maps have engendered a new level of spatial awareness.
+Suddenly academics are presented with the opportunity to turn their bits of paper into bytes of data and create digitized versions of previously analog artefacts of history, culture, and literature.
+This spatial analysis yields new ways to engage with the information, revealing new patterns, trends and understanding.

+Not surprisingly, there has been a steady uptake in GIS usage among Humanities academics.
+The results of which have been visually powerful and in many cases offer new perspectives on long studied topics.

+In 2016, and again in 2017, we had the opportunity to offer a week-long hands-on course introducing spatial humanities through DH@Guelph summer institute.
+We examined primary archival source materials; walked and mapped a fictional text; created spatial data; learned GIS processes and techniques; and explored tools for creating online exhibits of artefacts, research, and maps.
+We used a heavily experiential and active learning approach to immerse the class in spatial insight, while also learning technical skills, and having fun!
+We will share what we learned, what surprised us, what we improved, and what we would change next time.

+### Speakers
 Quin Shirk-Luckett, Teresa Lewitzky, University of Guelph

-### Spatial Humanities: Collaborating, Facilitating, Supporting
+## Spatial Humanities: Collaborating, Facilitating, Supporting
+### Speaker
 Julie Jones, Simon Fraser University

 ### HGIS Using ArcGIS Online
 Marcel Fortin, University of Toronto
 ### GIS lite & online visualization tools in the humanities classroom: Tales from the front lines of a librarian-faculty collaboration